 - Select Remove this text from subject to remove the subject trigger text from the subject before delivery.
 (This implies that the recipient will not see the subject trigger text in the email.)

-This option might be useful in scenarios where you want to add an abbreviated version of your signature to your email 'replies' (as your initial email conversation had your full signature complete with all the brand imagery, contact details, social media links and legal disclaimer - if you keep adding your full signature to the subsequent replies then your emails will look cumbersome).- In This Text, enter a word or phrase that triggers an exception and causes this signature NOT to be applied.
+NOTE: This option might be useful in scenarios where you want to add an abbreviated version of your signature to your email 'replies' (as your initial email conversation had your full signature complete with all the brand imagery, contact details, social media links and legal disclaimer - if you keep adding your full signature to the subsequent replies then your emails will look cumbersome).- In This Text, enter a word or phrase that triggers an exception and causes this signature NOT to be applied.
 For example, you can enter your company's registration or VAT number.
 If the exception word/phrase is found during processing, then Exclaimer Cloud will not append the signature to the email.

 - From In, select whether the specified exception text should match Anywhere in email trial or Only in the most recent email.

 - From If this signature is not applied, select Do not process the next signature to stop the next signature from being processed if the exception text is met, or select Process the next signature to continue to process the subsequent signatures if the exception text is met.

 CAUTION!
 If both options Only add this signature if the email subject contains and Do not add this signature if the message contains are enabled then the rule Do not add this signature if the message contains will take priority.